Byron/gitoxide/DEVELOPMENT.md

 ## Existing technical problems and their solutions

+Solutions aren't always mutually exclusive despite the form of presentation suggesting it.

 | **Problem**                                                   | **Solution**                                                               | **Benefits**                                                         | **shortcomings**                                                                                                                             | **Example Implementation**           |
 |---------------------------------------------------------------|----------------------------------------------------------------------------|----------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------|
 | **1. initialization**                                         | 1. map all packs at once                                                   | read-only possible; same latency for all objects                     | worst case init delay, highest resource usage, some packs may never be read                                                                  | gitoxide                             |